YasssinNasra/OS_Assignment2/README.md

 This repository contains all of the above.

-## Lab-5 Programs Included
+## Lab 5 Programs Included

-The assignment required implementing the process-related programs covered in Lab-5.
+The assignment required implementing the process related programs covered in Lab 5 like the Linker, Loader and the fork program.
 This repository contains examples demonstrating:

 ### 1. Forking Programs